 Combine house flipping strategies with rental income and property appreciation.

-A strategy that definitely benefits from experience and deep pockets.
+A strategy that definitely benefits from the experience and deep pockets.

 Find a good project property, do your due diligence with an experienced builder or surveyor to understand renovation costs and make sure there are no structural issues.
 Then do the math and make sure you have enough cash for the work required, plus a little extra for when the build inevitably goes over-budget.